raymacneil/ClosedEyes2/README.md

 The experiment code is written in Python and depends critically on the [PscyhoPy framework](https://github.com/psychopy/psychopy) and [Lab Streaming Layer](https://github.com/labstreaminglayer/pylsl).

-Significant adaptations were made to the ogiginal code (from Closed Eyes 1.0) to allow a more streamlined and flexible means of running the different task conditions and controlling task paramaters.
+Significant adaptations were made to the ogiginal code (from Closed Eyes 1.0) to allow a more streamlined and flexible means of running the different task conditions and controlling experiment paramaters.
 The inclusion of 'configuration files' are the engine of this improved flexibility.

 ## Related Publications & Academic Work